camerahub/tagger/README.md

 # CameraHub Tagger

-Command-line app to tag JPG scans of negatives with EXIF metadata from the CameraHub API.
+Companion command-line app for CameraHub to tag JPG scans of negatives with EXIF metadata from the CameraHub API.
 This means you can organise your film scans in a digital photo management app with full metadata.

 ## Installation